Xiaofei-it/Shelly/doc/USAGE.md

 ## Domino creation

 A domino should be created and committed before it takes effect.
-The following is an example.
+The following is an example illustrating various APIs for creating and committing a Domino.
 And more APIs can be found in the [Domino](Shelly/blob/master/shelly/src/main/java/xiaofei/library/shelly/domino/Domino.java) class.